beginnerprivacy/beginnerprivacy.com/content/articles/break-free-from-proprietary-software-with-foss/index.md

     image: https://github.com/PrintN.png
 excludeSearch: false
 ---
-Using FOSS is an important step in your privacy journey and also a superior choice to proprietary software.
+Switching to FOSS is a crucial step in your privacy journey but also a superior alternative to proprietary software.

 ### What Is FOSS?
 FOSS stands for **Free and Open Source Software**.
-This means that the software's source code is accessible to the public, allowing anyone to view, modify, and distribute it.
-This openness fosters collaboration and innovation within the software community.
+Unlike proprietary software, its source code is publicly available, meaning anyone can view, modify, and distribute it.
+This openness drives collaboration, ensures transparency, and allows users to tailor software to their needs.

 ### Why Is FOSS Better Than Proprietary Software?
-FOSS offers several advantages over proprietary software:
+FOSS outshines proprietary software in several key ways:
-- **Transparency**: Users can inspect the source code to understand how the software works, ensuring there are no hidden malicious features or data collecting going on.
+- **Transparency**: You can examine the source code to confirm there are no hidden trackers, backdoors, or malicious features—something impossible with proprietary software’s closed systems.

-- **Security**: With the ability to build software from source, users can avoid downloading potentially harmful versions that may contain malware, such as Trojan Horses.

-- **Community Support**: FOSS often has a vibrant community that contributes to its development, providing support and updates.
+- **Security**: Open code is audited by a global community, often fixing vulnerabilities faster than proprietary vendors.
+Plus, building from source lets you verify the software’s integrity, avoiding malware like Trojan Horses.

+- **Community Support**: FOSS thrives on passionate contributors who provide updates, fixes, and support, often outpacing the rigid schedules of corporate-driven proprietary software.

+- **Ethical Freedom**: Choosing FOSS aligns with a philosophy of user empowerment, rejecting restrictive licenses and corporate control over your technology.

+#### Real-World Example
+Take LibreOffice, a FOSS alternative to Microsoft Office.
+It delivers robust features for documents, spreadsheets, and presentations—without subscription fees or privacy risks—all while being refined by a global community.

+#### “FOSS isn’t user-friendly.”
+Newcomers to FOSS sometimes hesitate due to the lack of a polished interface compared to its proprietary counterparts.
+While it's true that FOSS projects often have smaller budgets and most contributors are programmers rather than designers, leading to less polished user interfaces compared to well-funded proprietary software, the FOSS community has still managed to turn projects like Blender (a 3D creation suite) and Krita (a digital painting tool) into professional-grade tools.

 ### How Do I Find FOSS Alternatives?
-Finding FOSS alternatives is easier than ever, thanks to dedicated websites that list various options.
-Here are some recommended resources:
+Finding FOSS replacements is simple with these excellent resources:
 <div class="recommendations">
   <div class="grid">
     {{< hextra/recommendation-card title="OpenSourceAlternative.to" link="https://www.opensourcealternative.to/" logo="../../images/articles/break-free-from-proprietary-software-with-foss/opensourcealternativeto.webp" text="A comprehensive directory of open source alternatives." buttonText="Visit Website" >}}